microsoft/nni/docs/en_US/NAS/Overview.md

 #### Usage

 ENAS in NNI is still under development and we only support search phase for macro/micro search space on CIFAR10.
 Training from scratch and search space on PTB has not been finished yet.
+[Detailed Description](ENAS.md)

 ```bash
 # In case NNI code is not cloned.
 If the code is cloned already, ignore this line and enter code folder.